 Dash cams offer you peace of mind, not only when you are out driving, but even your car is parked.
 It offers a clear line of vision from the front and the back if you invest in dual dash cams.
-Keep it on your windshield or your dashboard (hence the name), it’s like the best little guardian angel sitting in your car with every ride.
+Keep it on your windshield or your dashboard (hence the name), it’s like the best little guardian angel sitting in your car with every ride (and so do these best night vision-enabled backup cameras).
 So how can you find the best dash cam in 2020?
 Read on to find out!

 Top 7 Dashcams Reviews & Comparison

 1 – APEMAN Dash Cam 1080P FHD DVR Car Driving Recorder

 Apeman is a well-respected name in dash cams.
 They consistently produce the best dash cams and high-quality devices.
 At 1080P, it’s a full HD dash cam that delivers clear and crisp image quality so that you may replay a crucial moment even at high speeds.

 With a 170-degree wide-angle or super wide-angle if you will, this best dash cam gives you a wide view of the road (about three lanes) and reduces all blind spots so you’d record a video of everything.

 The built-in G sensor functions as a detector to record sudden movements like collisions and shakes.
 Once movement is detected, your dash cam automatically records the footage of the potential accident and locks in place.
 By locking, we mean the automatic looping function will not overwrite it.
 This way, your claims will always be backed up.

 You need a dash cam to deliver great video quality day or night.
 Super night vision is a best feature you definitely want in the best dash cam.
 The night vision on this dash cam has an F1.8 aperture, making pictures at night crystal clear.